Gahan Wilson: Awards

-In 2005, Wilson was recognized with a lifetime achievement award from the World Fantasy Awards.
-He received the World Fantasy Convention Award (in the form of the bust of H. P. Lovecraft that he had designed as the award trophy in 1975) in 1981.
+Bram Stoker Award for Lifetime Achievement in 1991.
+In 2005, he was recognized with a lifetime achievement award from the World Fantasy Awards.
 He also received the National Cartoonists Society's Milton Caniff Lifetime Achievement Award in 2005.

+Wilson received additional awards for his work.
+In 1981 he won the World Fantasy Convention Award; the trophy was the Lovecraft bust he designed in 1975.
+In 1996 he received the Convention award for Artist.
+In 1989 he was honored with the Inkpot Award.

 Wilson is the subject of a feature-length documentary film, Gahan Wilson: Born Dead, Still Weird, directed by Steven-Charles Jaffe.

 He was an influence on later alternative cartoonists, including Gary Larson, John Callahan and Bill Plympton.

 Personal life

 Wilson was married to author Nancy Winters (née Nancy Dee Midyette) from 1966 until her death in March 2019.

 In 2019, Wilson's stepson Paul Winters announced that Wilson was suffering from advanced dementia.
 Wilson died from complications of dementia on November 21, 2019, in Scottsdale, Arizona.